tclvisais a standard Tcl extension providing a binding

 # set "assert" state

-Tell the GPIB device at the specified address to become controller in
+visa::gpib-control-ren $vi $visa::GPIB_REN_ASSERTTell the GPIB device at the specified address to become controller in

 charge (CIC).
 This command is a front-end for

-- channel containing reference to a VISA
+`visa::gpib-pass-control session primAddr ?secAddr?`session - channel containing reference to a VISA

-resource session opened by visa::open
+resource session opened by visa::open.

-- Primary address of the GPIB device to
+primAddr - Primary address of the GPIB device to

 which you want to pass control.

-- Secondary address of the targeted GPIB
+secAddr - Secondary address of the targeted GPIB

 device.
 If argument is omitted, default VI_NO_SEC_ADDR